 Gladys Zubiría

 Welcome!
-My name is Gladys Zubiria, a Ph.D. candidate in political science majoring in international relations at Rice University.
+My name is Gladys Zubiria, a Ph.D. candidate in political science with a focus on International Relations at Rice University.
 I hold a master's degree in Conflict Resolution from the University of Essex and in Political Science from Rice University.
-I am originally from Barranquilla, Colombia, and I am a Fulbright-Minciencias 2019 grantee.
+I am originally from Barranquilla, Colombia, and I am a Fulbright-Minciencias grantee.

-My research focuses on peace and conflict studies, with an emphasis on understanding post-conflict outcomes and peace sustainability.
-I have co-authored work on the use of violence in the Colombian Conflict, as well as on ex-combatants' perceptions of reintegration processes after the peace agreement with FARC.
+My research centers on peace and conflict studies, specifically exploring the determinants of peace sustainability and the political reintegration of rebel groups following civil wars.
+I have co-authored studies on the use of violence in the Colombian Armed Conflict and the perceptions of ex-combatants regarding reintegration processes after the peace agreement with the FARC.

 I am passionate about teaching.
-Before coming to Rice, I worked as an instructor at Universidad del Norte in Colombia, where I taught courses on negotiation and conflict resolution, the Colombian Conflict, and a seminar on Conflict and Peace.
-At Rice, I have been a teaching assistant in Introduction to International Relations, a course on the War in Ukraine, and a solo instructor in Civil Wars.
+Before joining Rice, I worked as an instructor at Universidad del Norte in Colombia, where I taught negotiation and conflict resolution courses.
+At Rice, I have been a teaching assistant for Introduction to International Relations and am currently teaching an undergraduate course on Civil Wars.